miktab/GovHack2021/README.md

 ## Method I: Randomised Response

-Randomised response is an easy to understand procedure, used in structured survey interview, to protect the participants responses.
+Randomised response is an easy to understand procedure, used in structured survey interviews, to protect the participants responses.
 The methodology comes from the 1965 paper by Warner and is regularly used in surveys about doping in sports.